 Apart from acquiring new perspectives and appreciation for team dynamics and community assets, students developed a deeper understanding of themselves through reflections and personal sharing.

-First year Supply Chain Management student Taneshwari, shared: “My greatest takeaway from ETB would be learning about myself.
+Taneshwari, a first-year student in SUSS' Bachelor of Science in Supply Chain Management with Minor programme, shared: “My greatest takeaway from ETB would be learning about myself.
 Discovering my strengths and weaknesses will allow me to excel in assignments and as a team player.
 This will definitely enhance my team’s effectiveness and quality of work.”

 Engaging in a sharing circle back at the SUSS campus.